(Filed January 19, 2016)Jurisdiction Defendants

 The new doctor performs a third revision surgery on the man's hip.
 Since this revision surgery, the man's activity has steadily improved, and he has returned to employment.
 His hip feels more stable than at any time since the original surgery by the defendant doctor.

 The man files a medical negligence lawsuit against the defendant doctor and Atlantic Orthopaedics, P.A. in Worcester County.
-The man alleges that the defendants violated the standard of care by failing to (1) properly identify the correct procedure and determine whether the man was a candidate for surgery, (2) properly evaluate the man's post-operative complaints and determine the need for revision surgery, (3) determine the correct procedure for revision surgery.
+The man alleges that the defendants violated the standard of care by failing to (1) correctly identify the correct procedure and determine whether the man was a candidate for surgery, (2) properly evaluate the man's post-operative complaints and determine the need for revision surgery, (3) determine the correct procedure for revision surgery.
 The man contends that as a result of the defendants' negligence he has been forced to undergo multiple revision surgeries, extend his physical therapy, and sustain severe, painful, and permanent mental and physical injuries.

 The man and his wife also file a loss of consortium claim against the defendants.Negligence